GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 Next, we want to take advantage of email marketing to boost brand awareness of the company.
 To do this, I used Mailchimp. so firstly, I created an account and once that has been set up, I can show below how Email marketing was employed in this website.

-click on the create button on the left of the dropdown menu.
+Click on the create button on the left of the dropdown menu.

 ![image](https://user-images.githubusercontent.com/72948843/205510647-f0950de2-73c3-4dbd-b016-623dbe033793.png)

-first in the menu you will see a list of options... click on the email link in the menu.
+First in the menu you will see a list of options... click on the email link in the menu.

 ![image](https://user-images.githubusercontent.com/72948843/205510697-07b56f52-914a-4f6f-9d7f-ae849650c1cc.png)

-now for Airsoft Workshop, I have already designed my footer in mind with a place to have an embedded sign-up form... so I will select the embedded form option of the three.
+Now for Airsoft Workshop, I have already designed my footer in mind with a place to have an embedded sign-up form... so I will select the embedded form option of the three.

 ![image](https://user-images.githubusercontent.com/72948843/205510574-f25b8f0e-2f21-47b8-9463-bce73ce20c3e.png)

-with the first step, it gives us a list of options of what we wish to add to this embedded form.
+With the first step, it gives us a list of options of what we wish to add to this embedded form.
 I only want the email address, so i just progressed to the next step.

 ![image](https://user-images.githubusercontent.com/72948843/205511032-3390eff6-3b40-4556-ba5d-f110f52ff0c8.png)